Passive-Aggressive Notes: Purpose

 According to the site, "for the purposes of this project, we're using a pretty broad definition of "passive-aggressive" that roughly correlates with how the term is popularly used."

 As the New York Times wrote: "the classic description of the behavior captures a stubborn malcontent, someone who passively resists fulfilling routine tasks, complains of being misunderstood and underappreciated, unreasonably scorns authority and voices exaggerated complaints of personal misfortune"."

 History

 The site was founded in May 2007, by Kerry Miller, a writer based in Brooklyn, New York.

-Passive-Aggressive Notes has spawned a book published by HarperCollins.
+Passive-Aggressive Notes spawned a book published by HarperCollins.
 In the United States and Canada, it is titled Passive-Aggressive Notes; while, in the United Kingdom and Australia, it is titled Your Mother Doesn't Work Here.